Funeral & Memorial ServicesMay light perpetual shine upon the souls of the faithful departed

 If you are searching for more information on end of life care and decisions, please visit the Episcopal Health Ministries page.

 Preparing instructions for your funeral relieves one burden from your family at what will be a very difficult time.
 A Funeral Planning Form to help you with that planning is available.
-After you have completed this form, please mail a copy to St. Andrew's, Attention: Kathy McPherson, or scan and email it to firstname.lastname@example.org and we will keep it on file.
+After you have completed this form, please mail a copy to St. Andrew's, Attention: Parish Administrator, or scan and email it to firstname.lastname@example.org and we will keep it on file.

 The Memorial Garden

 The St. Andrew's Memorial Garden is available as a final resting place for the ashes of members of St. Andrew's and their families.
-The fee for the Memorial Garden is $500.
+The fee for the Memorial Garden is $750 through December 31, 2024.

-For more information on reserving a space, please contact our parish administrator, Kathy McPherson.
+For more information on reserving a space, please contact our Parish Administrator.

 The Memorial Garden is open during the church's office hours and during services.